 I’m still crushed just thinking about it.

 For many years I shied away from writing.
-I believed that one person’s opinion about me.
+I believed in one person’s opinion about me.

 Have you ever told yourself a similar story?